MuzzammilShah/Road-to-AI/docs/blog/posts/post-3.md

 - For the current system, I used `llama3.2:3b` and `gemma3:4b` alternatively, ranging their context size from 10,000 up to 50,000 MAX.
 As you increase the size, you will observe a slight delay in response.
 - Now, another alternative to reduce the load on the GPU is to use a *quantized* version of the model, which is why I went ahead and pulled `llama3.2:3b-instruct-q4_0` and `gemma3:4b-it-q4_K_M1`.
 A quick note on what a quantized model is—basically the same capability of its original parameters, just that it's a lot more squashed out so the GPU doesn't have to work on it too much like it normally would (Yeah that was bad.
 It's like a pixelated image but still contains all the main core contents).
 Quantize Models for Memory/Speed Gains: Use quantized versions of models whenever possible.
 Quantization (like 4-bit (q4) or 8-bit) drastically reduces model memory footprint with minimal quality loss, enabling larger models to run on smaller GPUs.
 I suggest you go ahead and watch [this part of the video](https://youtu.be/FQTorLqMyMU?si=zam6UgxNMPhTOZUd&t=45) to have a better understanding then lol.
 Anyway, using these versions of the model did make a slight difference as the GPU utilization while using these went from 90% down to 67%, so there was definitely some load taken off.

 - **The Major disappointment part:** Achieving recent relevant data.
-Now, I had also implemented Web Search functionality via Tavily API and Ollama API (latter is more recent).
+Now, I had also implemented Web Search functionality via Tavily API and Ollama API (the latter is a more recent release).
 Although they did seem to pull up the right links for the sources (sometimes even that went wrong), the models just fail to utilize them.
 There were times it just wouldn't parse through the links and others the context size isn't big enough to process all the information.

 <div align="center">
 <img src="/assets/images/blog-assets/post-3-assets/oai-gpt-outputs.png" alt="Ollama control" width="80%" style="border: 1px solid #e0e0e0; border-radius: 10px; box-shadow: 0 4px 10px rgba(0,0,0,0.1);">